Menu

 Glide through forests on a reindeer-drawn sleigh. © Lapland Hotels

 Lapland is also home to expansive forests that become dazzling snowscapes in winter.
 For an adrenaline-fuelled Yuletide, why not explore them by sled or snowmobile?
-After a thrilling day in the snow, return to your cabin or hotel and warm yourself by the fire.
+Then, return to your cabin or hotel after a thrilling day in the snow to warm yourself by the fire.

 But don’t fall asleep just yet!
 Lapland’s position in the Arctic Circle means it’s one of the best places on Earth to see the northern lights.
 Venture out again on a clear night, and you could be treated to a mesmerising display of the aurora borealis.